a-k-r-a-k-r/PracticeProject/README.md

 ## Introduction
-This practice project is about implementing CRUD operation on the User model, using Django REST Framework.
+This practice project is about implementing CRUD operations on the User model, using Django REST Framework.

 ## Getting Started